 neighbouring output ones (the default is

-Note that by default wcsmosaic aligns reduced cubes along the spectral using the heliocentric standard of rest, even if all the cubes to be tessellated have a different and common standard of rest, as would be the case for cubes created by the ORAC-DR pipeline, which uses the kinematic local standard of rest.
-If you want to align using a non-heliocentric standard of rest, you should set the AlignStdOfRest attribute for your NDFs before running wcsmosaic.
+Note that by default wcsmosaic aligns reduced cubes along the spectral axis using the heliocentric standard of rest (the Orac-dr pipeline also does this).
+If you want to align using a non-heliocentric standard of rest, you should set the AlignStdOfRest attribute for your NDFs using wcsattrib before running wcsmosaic.
 The following example sets the alignment to the kinematic LSR.

 where list_of_separate_cubes is group of cubes specified as a comma-separated list or as one per line in a text file.